-While working in Shamblehurst Primary School you have a duty of care towards the children and young people here.
+While working in Shamblehurst Primary school, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Anna Jones and can be found via the main office.
-There are four deputy DSLs, one of whom will also be available to upport you.
-These are Sally Mohamed, Deputy Head, Sarah Curry, Family Support Worker, Michelle tollefsen, EYFS lead and Kate Edwards Ks2 lead and year 6 teacher
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Sally Mohamed and can be found her office or contacted through the main office.